 So what did you do in civilian life when you got back home?

 “I took a test to work for the postal service.
-When I reported for work I was told I could’t work for the post office because I wasn’t an American citizen.
+When I reported for work I was told I couldn’t work for the post office because I wasn’t an American citizen.
 I had come to the U.S. with my folks in 1955 from Italy where I was born.

 “I got the post master to write a letter saying he would give me a job if I could become a naturalized citizen.
 Then I went to the state capital in Connecticut and knocked on a few doors and told them my story,” Socci explained.
 “Some senators came in, swore me in and made me an American citizen and gave me my citizenship papers.